KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 * **Keyboard**

-  * Clip monitor: Numblock :kbd:`*` adds a marker
+  * Clip monitor: numeric keypad :kbd:`*` adds a marker
   * Timeline: Move the playhead on the desired position on the clip.
 Click on the clip.
-Numblock :kbd:`*` adds a marker
+Numeric keypad :kbd:`*` adds a marker

 * **Mouse**